Logistics Cold Calling

 Operating model

-Coseek is not selling a generic logistics pitch.
-The campaign starts with your shipper profile, modes, lanes, service fit, timing signals, and the qualification bar your sales team trusts.
+We start with your shipper profile, modes, lanes, service fit, timing signals, and the qualification bar your sales team trusts.

 Step 1